leanprover-community/iris-lean/readme.md

 ### 4. Writing Separation Logic Proofs

 Writing a separation logic proofs starts with an ordinary `theorem`, except that the statement to prove is a separation logic proposition `P ⊢ Q` or `P ⊣⊢ Q` where `P` and `Q` are separation logic propositions.
 It is not necessary to use `iprop` quotations for the propositions here.
 Separation logic proofs are performed in the *Iris Proof Mode*, which is enabled by the tactic `istart`.
 When the proof mode is enabled, two additional contexts appear in the Lean tactic state display beneath the Lean context.
 It is often not necessary to explicitely write the call to `istart`, as it is automatically called by most separation logic tactics.
 Inside the proof mode, the other separation logic tactics (e.g. `iintro`) can be used to complete the proof.
 The tactic names follow the Lean conventions and start with an `i` to distinguish them from the exisiting Lean tactics.
+A list of all available tactics can be found in `tactics.md`.

 Example: Proof of a separation logic statement for all separation logics `PROP`
 ```lean